ILoveICCV/RoMER-UNet/README.md

 <img width="800" alt="image" src="asserts/network.png?raw=true">
 </div>

 Illustration of the overall architecture of RoMERPA-UNet.
-(I) EPFM is Edge-Prompt Fusion Module, (II) EDB is Edge Detection Block, (III) HPB is Hybrid Prompt Block, (II.a) MSFA is Multi-scale Feature Aggressiveness, (II.b) MFFE is Multi-frequency Feature Extraction, (II.c) CFR is Contour Feature Refinement, and (III.a) PGC is Prompt-guided Cross-attention.
+(I) EPFM is Edge-Prompt Fusion Module, (II) EDB is Edge Detection Block, (III) HPB is Hybrid Prompt Block, (II.a) MFA is Multi-scale Feature Aggressiveness, (II.b) MFE is Multi-frequency Feature Extraction, (II.c) CFR is Contour Feature Refinement, and (III.a) PGC is Prompt-guided Cross-attention.

 ## 📆 TODO